Is it a good idea to spend a family Christmas together?

 “Turn the air- con on Doris, it's stifling in here,” Darryl called to his mother-in-law as she sat watching the Queen’s speech.

-“There’s no air conditioning, toughen up, turn the fans on, we don’t need air-con this close to the ocean!”
+“There is no air conditioning.
+Toughen up.
+Turn the fans on, we don’t need air-con this close to the ocean, the sea breeze will be in soon.”
 Doris laughed at her son-in-law’s ruddy face.

 “Shit, you’re joking!”
 He glared at Doris.
 “You booked a place with no air-con?”